-- Children who are in the care of a local authority (looked after children) or provided with accommodation with them (Section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order). - Children or families who have a serious medical, physical or psychological condition which makes it essential that the child attends the preferred school rather than any other.
+- Children who are in the care of a local authority (looked after children) or provided with accommodation with them (Section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order), including those children who appear (to the admissions authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - Children or families who have a serious medical, physical or psychological condition which makes it essential that the child attends the preferred school rather than any other.
 Appropriate medical or psychological evidence must be provided in support. - 3.
 Children who have a sibling attending the school at the time of application and at the time of admission. - 4.
 Children who are themselves, or whose families are, faithful and regular worshippers at a Church of England parish church.
 Written evidence of the applicant's commitment to their place of worship will be required using the Supplementary Information Form.